The hype is already building for the free-spending Mets and unapologetic owner Steve Cohen

 Fastidious, grizzled manager Buck Showalter has spent his first few days asking everyone around him why things are done the way they are — and then changing them if the answer doesn’t satisfy him.
 Within days of the lockout lifting, Showalter had renumbered the Mets’ practice fields out of concern that the old system was so nonsensical that it would confuse their ever-growing list of new arrivals.

-One of those new arrivals, three-time Cy Young Award winner Max Scherzer — with his three year, $130 million contract — rolled into camp amid questions about his outsize role in the CBA negotiations, only to wave them off to focus on baseball.
+One of those new arrivals, three-time Cy Young Award winner Max Scherzer — with his three-year, $130 million contract — rolled into camp amid questions about his outsize role in the CBA negotiations, only to wave them off to focus on baseball.
 On Monday, he stood on a mound a few feet from Mets ace Jacob deGrom as they threw bullpen sessions.

 Within a few hours, Showalter was telling reporters that deGrom is penciled in as his Opening Day starter — ending a controversy that never began but could have been the kind of story that dominates a day or two of spring training under normal circumstances.
 The Mets have never found themselves in normal circumstances.